 So, you’ve decided to go with wood flooring, but now you’re overwhelmed with which hardwood shade and pattern to choose.
-Out of all the considerations in designing a new space, the choice of which type and shade can be a huge one.
+Out of all the considerations in designing a new space, the choice of which hardwood pattern and shade can be a huge one.
 It will set the foundation for the total look you’re working to achieve.
 And that’s why we’re here, to help break down the types, shades and adding some design ideas to help you choose the right combination for you.
 Let’s start and get creative!

 Dark Stained Wood Floors

 Dark, rich colors look gorgeous and elegant, giving your room an expensive feel.
 This shade of hardwood is still going strong.
 There are color options with names like espresso and dark walnut.
-The only downside to this dark shade is that it could make your rooms look smaller.
+The only downside to this dark hardwood shade is that it could make your rooms look smaller.
 Dark colors are known to make things look smaller, even in fashion (that’s why women have that favorite little black dress).
-Additionally, dark wood is known to show every scratch or dent that happens.
+Additionally, dark wood tends to show every scratch or dent that happens.

 Blonde Wood Floors

 For years, lighter colored wood floors were seen as outdated and inexpensive.
 But today, that’s no longer the case—it’s the total opposite now.
 Blonde wood gives you that light feel while still giving that classic, timeless feel, too.
-Also, with this shade, you can use it for just about any home décor style—the possibilities are endless!
+Also, with this hardwood shade, you can use it for just about any home décor style—the possibilities are endless!
 You can go for a chic, contemporary look and then later change to a warm, rustic feel but not have to worry about changing your floors!
 Also, this blonde shade of hardwood makes rooms feel larger and more open—especially if you use large planks, which is the opposite of the dark shade.